Mewatools/mewa/README.md

 # What is Mewa

-Mewa is a software solution for digital artists dedicated at simplifying the chaotic world of motion graphics.
+Mewa is a framework used to create software solutions dedicated to simplifying the chaotic world of motion graphics for artists.

 ## Vector based Animations